Race Details & Guidelines

 Pacers: Pacers are not allowed for the entirety of the course.

 Dropping Out: Runners may only drop out of the race at an aid station.
 To drop out, have an aid station captain call in your drop.
 The M Trailhead, Pattee Canyon Picnic Area and Skyline Ridge Trailhead aid stations all have public road access, so you may arrange your own ride or wait for a ride with a race volunteer.
-Dropping out at the more remote University Mountain beacon and Top of Woodsy Trail aid stations is not recommended as there is no public road access; dropping may require walking to a nearby trailhead.
+Dropping out at the more remote University Mountain beacon aid station is not recommended as there is no public road access; dropping may require walking to a nearby trailhead.
 At all aid stations, rides with race volunteers may not be available until the aid station closes

 Headphones: Please, no headphones or speakers.
 For your safety we request you leave them at home, enjoy the sounds of the landscape and be able to listen to instructions from course marshals and volunteers.